 - The groom waits at the altar for the bride but faces away from her.
 As she begins her walk, he turns towards her.
 The bride walks down the aisle alone.

-- Hawaiian Wedding Song, which is interpreted by hula dancers.
+- The bride and groom then exchange leis, followed by the ukulele player playing the Hawaiian Wedding Song, which is interpreted by hula dancers.
 This song was written in traditional Hawaiian in 1926 for an operetta titled Prince of Hawaii.
 It was translated into English in 1958 and renamed "Waiting for Thee".
 Following the song, the Kahu helps the couple through their vows.

 - MyWedding.com states that prior to the exchange of rings the Kahu dips a koa wooden bowl into seawater.
 Koa wood represents strength and integrity.
 The Kahu then dips a ti leaf into the water to represent prosperity and health before sprinkling the rings three times with the water and reciting a traditional chant.